 Now you can add this PLASTERED WENTLETRAP to your bucket list of “Find A Rare SWFL Shell”.
 Isn’t it beautiful?

 No, I didn’t find it.
-Donnie the Shellinator is back in action!
+Donnie is back in action!
 He found this WENTLETRAP at Blind Pass Captiva near the bridge.
 That’s been a hot spot!
 He knew his WENTLETRAP looked different so he sent me this photo and said it was 1 and 1/8 inches long.
 That’s pretty big for a WENTLETRAP…

 Donnie and his daughter Alyssa (who is an excellent avid sheller on her own right) were fortunate to have Dr. Jose Leal, the director of the shell museum, take a look at his special find.

 Dr Leal and shell museum volunteer Smokey Payson were very curious to see it!

 After Dr Leal inspected it through the microscope, Alyssa got to do her own investigation of her dad’s WENTLETRAP as well….